rsegretin/rsegretin/README_en.md

 ### Hello World 👋

 I've been coding for a (long) while, from the back to the front and everything in-between.
 I've done pretty and ugly stuff, worked in big and small projects, horrible and beautiful languages and stacks.
+Always with coffee ☕ or mate 🧉.

 Currently loving NodeJS over every other environment 💚 and teaching some of it at [ComIT](https://www.comunidadit.org/)